Stirling-Tools/Stirling-Tools.github.io/docs/AI/Model-Providers.md

 ## Local models

-- Good at embeddings, document search and direct questions about a document; weaker at multi-step requests, PDF editing and creation, classification, contradiction detection, maths auditing, PDF comments and review.
+- Evaluate the chosen local model on your document search, classification, and editing workflows.
+Structured tool use and output quality vary by model and serving configuration.
 - Set local models at **Admin Settings → AI**, or under `aiEngine.models` with `aiEngine.pushConfigToEngine` left at `true`.
 Setting them only in the engine container's own environment skips the handling that makes local models work.
 - Serve the model with structured output (JSON schema) enabled.
 A model that does not advertise it is refused.